 Confirmation I

-* Be present for all 15 classes; class starts at 9:20am.
+* Be present for all classes; class starts at 9:00am-10:15am.
+Students are encouraged to attend Mass with their families.
 Gaining proper spiritual formation is contingent upon full class participation.
 More than 2 absences are considered excessive unless excused due to illness or some type of emergency.
 Sporting and/or school events are important, but if they conflict with class time, it is up to you, the Confirmand, to make the proper arrangements and decide what use of your time is most important to you.
 We recommend that you let your coaches, teachers, coordinators, etc., know your Sunday schedule ahead of time.
 Sporting and school events are not considered emergencies and are not excusable absences.
 More than 3 unexcused absences will result in being dropped.

 * If you plan on being absent for any reason, it is your responsibility to notify your Catechist and the Religious Formation Office.
 You don’t want to fall behind and make-up work is a requirement.